Ennius: Minor works

 The titles Praecepta and Protrepticus were likely used to refer to the same (possibly exhortatory) work.
 However, given this work's almost non-existent nature (only the word pannibus—an "unusual" form of the word pannis, meaning "rags"—is preserved in the work of the Latin grammarian Charisius), this position is extremely difficult to verify.

 The Saturae is a collection of about thirty lines from satirical poems—making it the first extant instance of Roman satire.
 These lines are written in a variety of poetic metres.
 The poems in this collection "were mostly concerned with practical wisdom, often driving home a lesson with the help of a fable."

 Ennius's Scipio was a work (possibly a panegyric poem) that apparently celebrated the life and deeds of Scipio Africanus.
 Hardly anything remains of this work, and what is preserved is embedded in the works of others.
 Unfortunately, "no quotation of [Scipio] supplies a context".
-Some have proposed that the work was written before the Annales, and others have said that the work was written after Scipio's 201 BC triumph that followed the Battle of Zama (202 BC).
+Some have proposed that the work was written before the Annales, and others have said that the work was written after Scipio's 201 BCE triumph that followed the Battle of Zama (202 BCE).

 The Sota was a poem, potentially of some length, named after the Greek poet Sotades.
 The work, which followed a metre established by Sotades known as the "Sotadeus", concerned itself with a number of disparate topics and ideas.